piyush0511/Custom-Object-Detction-SSD/README.md

 ```
 !python inference.py
 ```
-Use this if you want to visualize the results
+Use this if you want to visualize the results:

 ```
 left = detection[3] * cols